cdifan/cdichips/mc6805slave.md

 The SLAVE will assert its level-based interrupt output whenever response message bytes are available on any port.

+The SLAVE will delay assertion of it's DTACK (Data Transfer ACKnowledge) output to briefly halt the main 68000 CPU when needed; the exact timing dependencies are not currently known.

 ## Commands

 ### Port A